👀 Join Our Discord Community 🎉

 1. Is Talking to Yourself a Sign of Madness?

-The text debunks the misconception that talking to oneself is a sign of mental instability.
-It emphasizes that self-talk is a normal and even beneficial behavior, present in most, if not all, individuals.
+The text debunks the myth that talking to oneself is a sign of mental instability.
+It clarifies that self-talk is a natural and ubiquitous phenomenon, with most people engaging in some form of it daily.

 Paste YouTube links, then get summary, table of content with high quality AI notes in one click.